isovector/sandymaguire.me/wip/2017-10-10-how-to-fall-in-love-with-rap.markdown

 useful when you don't know what you're looking for.

 And so, I would suggest this guide be used in the following way.
-If you're completely new to rap music, listen to a random sampling of the tracks TODO immediately below this.
+If you're completely new to rap music, listen to a random sampling of the tracks under [Start Here][#start-here].
 I've handpicked these to be relatively diverse in their sound, yet all should be relatively easy to listen to.
 Should you not like any of them, rap is probably not going to be a genre you'll enjoy.

 However, if you do like some, pay attention to the feelings they evoke in you, and to what it is you like about them.
 Do you like the music behind the words?